MatthiasZepper/nfcore-testpipeline/README.md

 ## Credits

-nf-core/testpipeline was originally written by nf-core.
+nf-core/testpipeline was originally written by Matthias.

 We thank the following people for their extensive assistance in the development of this pipeline: